-Summary : In less than two hours of flying from Punta Arenas, Chile, arrive at Frei Station on King George Island (the largest Island of the South Shetland Archipelago) where you will embark the Ocean Nova at the gates of the white continent.
-From King George Island you will navigate for seven days and six nights along the Antarctic Peninsula, and if weather conditions permit, attempt to cross the Polar Circle at latitude 66° 33’ South where you may enjoy a champagne to celebrate this extraordinary occasion!
-Along the way, visiting the most wonderful places and enjoying the best wildlife sites of Antarctica.
+Summary : In less than two hours of flying from Punta Arenas, Chile, arrive at Frei Station on King George Island (the largest Island of the South Shetland Archipelago) where you will embark the Ocean Nova at the gates of the White Continent.
+From King George Island you will navigate for seven days and six nights along the Antarctic Peninsula, and if weather conditions permit, attempt to cross the Polar Circle at latitude 66° 33’ South where you may enjoy a glass of champagne to celebrate this extraordinary occasion!
+Visit the most wonderful places and enjoy the best wildlife sites of Antarctica along the way.
 With daily excursions, your naturalist team will be giving lectures to introduce and inform you about this wonderful continent.

 Includes round-trip flight from Punta Arenas, Chile with 7 days in Antarctica.
 Time spent in Antarctica is equivalent to an 12-day traditional ship cruise.

 Upon arrival at the city of Punta Arenas, you will be met by a staff member, and transferred to the hotel.
 During the afternoon, you will receive instructions concerning the guidelines that should be followed in Antarctica and the procedures for Zodiac boat embarkation and disembarkation.
-Later, you will be invited to gather for a welcome dinner together with your expedition mates and you will have the chance to enjoy a typical Magellan menu.
+Later, you will be invited to gather for a welcome dinner together with your expedition mates and you will have the chance to enjoy typical local cuisine.

-Your Antarctic adventure will begin with the flight from Punta Arenas to King George Island (the largest of the South Shetland Islands).
-The flight takes a little over one and half hours.
+Your Antarctic adventure will begin with the two-hour flight from Punta Arenas to King George Island (the largest of the South Shetland Islands).
 Upon arrival, you will be able to tour around the area where the Frei Chilean Base and the Bellingshausen Russian Base are located.
 Gather at the beach on Fildes Bay for embarkation of your expedition vessel by Zodiac boats.

 While cruising between the South Shetland Islands and the western coast of the Antarctic Peninsula, sailing along ice-filled fjords and between spectacular icebergs, enjoy the company of sea birds, penguins, seals and whales.
-Journey southwards will include visits to some of the most magnificent spots in the white continent, such as: Cierva Cove, Port Lockroy, Petermann Island, Paradise Bay, Lemaire Channel, Prospect and Fish Islands amongst others.
+Journey southwards will include visits to some of the most magnificent spots in the white continent, such as: Port Lockroy, Petermann Island, Paradise Bay, Lemaire Channel, and Prospect Point, amongst other magnificent places.
 Depending on weather and ice conditions, on the way southwards, you may attempt to cross the Polar Circle at latitude 66° 33’ South and enjoy a champagne to celebrate this extraordinary occasion.
 The adventure will be very active, with several daily landings and cruises in Zodiac boats, lectures and a very enjoyable time on board.

 Back at King George Island, bid farewell to Antarctica as you board the flight to Punta Arenas.
 Upon arrival, transfer to your hotel for the night.
 (Note: Meals in Punta Arenas are at your leisure and not included in the program.)